nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [itnext.io: Writing a Kubernetes CLI in Go](https://itnext.io/writing-a-kubernetes-cli-in-go-a3970ad58299)
 * [medium: Create a Custom Annotation for the Kubernetes ingress-nginx Controller](https://medium.com/better-programming/creating-a-custom-annotation-for-the-kubernetes-ingress-nginx-controller-444e9d486192)
 * [containerjournal.com: Overcoming Kubernetes Infrastructure Challenges](https://containerjournal.com/topics/container-management/overcoming-kubernetes-infrastructure-challenges/)
-* [medium: Working with Service Account In Kubernetes 🌟](https://medium.com/the-programmer/working-with-service-account-in-kubernetes-df129cb4d1cc) How to configure a service account in Kubernetes and manage it?
 * [gravitational.com: How to Set Up Kubernetes SSO with SAML](https://gravitational.com/blog/kubernetes-sso-saml/)
 * [redhat.com: Kubernetes basics for sysadmins](https://www.redhat.com/sysadmin/kubernetes-basics-sysadmins) Learn when Kubernetes can be effectively used and how the containers it manages might be better than virtual machines.
 * [blog.newrelic.com: Kubernetes Fundamentals 🌟](https://blog.newrelic.com/tag/kubernetes-fundamentals/)